-Mr. Johnston moved into testing operations as General Manager of the dynamometer lab, and In 1994 his responsibilities expanded to include a light duty vehicle emissions lab.
+Jeff moved into testing operations as General Manager of the dynamometer lab, and in 1994 his responsibilities expanded to include a light duty vehicle emissions lab.
 He was appointed to the Executive Committee of Roush Technologies in 1995.
-Mr. Johnston oversaw Roush’s expansion into brake testing and on-road vehicle testing, adding facilities throughout the United States.
+Jeff oversaw Roush’s expansion into brake testing and on-road vehicle testing, adding facilities throughout the United States.
 Noise, vibration, and harshness engineering and products were added to his responsibilities in 2000 when he was appointed Vice President.
-Mr. Johnston continues to oversee operations at test facilities located across North America and in Europe, South America, and Asia.
+Jeff continues to oversee operations at test facilities located across North America.

-Prior to joining Roush, Mr. Johnston played two years of professional hockey and coached college hockey for a year and a half.
+Prior to joining Roush, Jeff played two years of professional hockey and coached college hockey for a year and a half.
 He holds a BSME from Michigan Technological University.